aniketmohanty82/Visumatic/README.md

 # Visumatic

-An interactive tool for visualizing projectile motion with customizable parameters.
+An interactive tool for visualizing different physcial mathematical phenomenon with customizable parameters.

+## Projectile Motion:
-## Features
+### Features
 - **Interactive 3D Visualization**: Observe the trajectory of a projectile in real-time.
 - **Dynamic Sliders**: Adjust key parameters such as:
   - Initial velocity